bhavyansh001/geeky_01/README.md

 1. Run `rails server` to start the application locally.
 2. Access the application in your web browser at `http://localhost:3000`.

+## Branches Explained

+### deploy_aws_cli
+Used to deploy to AWS using AWS CLI and user data scripts.
+This branch contains configurations and scripts specific to automating deployments via AWS CLI commands.

+### deploy_tf
+For deploying with Terraform and Ansible.
+This branch focuses on infrastructure as code (IaC) practices, utilizing Terraform for provisioning resources and Ansible for configuration management.

+### monitoring
+For setting up Prometheus and Grafana.
+This branch includes configurations and dashboards for monitoring the application's performance and health metrics, leveraging Prometheus for data collection and Grafana for visualization.

-## About
+## Contributing

-Geeky is a private project developed solely by Bhavyansh001.
-As such, there are no contributions, licenses, or credits associated with it.
+Currently, Geeky is a private project developed solely by Bhavyansh.
+However, if you're interested in contributing, please reach out to Bhavyansh001 at bhavyansh001@gmail.com.

+## Contact

-For more information, contact Bhavyansh001 at bhavyansh001@gmail.com.
+For more information, support, or feedback, contact Bhavyansh at bhavyansh001@gmail.com.